benjaminjackman/Template44/README.md

 Template44 - a CoffeeScript Templating Library
 ==============================================

-Template44 aims to make writing HTML code with scripts a lot easier.
+Template44 aims to make writing HTML code in CoffeScript a lot easier.
-In CoffeeScript, for better or worse, a lot of coders will embed html within herestrings (the multi-line strings that the language provides).
+For better or worse, a lot of coders will embed html within herestrings (the multi-line strings that the language provides).
-While nice for getting things off the ground, html code can be pretty verbose and error prone to write, and it has no capability to eliminate 'copy-pasta' easily.
+While nice for getting things off the ground, html is pretty verbose, having to write every tag twice, and it has no support for factoring out common patterns with shorter forms.

+Enter Template44

 Features
 --------